Best MLB Betting Promo Codes & Bonuses: Claim $4,500+ in Baseball Bonus Bets

 We're starting up another day on the diamond, and you can climb aboard with the best MLB betting promo codes and bonuses.
-Looking at tonight's (Monday, April 29) schedule, there are 12 games to wager on.
-This includes potential postseason previews like Yankees-Orioles and Dodgers-Diamondbacks.
+Looking at this weekend's slate of baseball action, and there are no shortage of big series to bet on.

-In other action around MLB, Mike Trout and the Angels host Bryce Harper and the Phillies, while the Braves will travel to face the Mariners in Seattle.
+Wager on potential NL postseason matchups like Phillies-Giants and Dodgers-Braves, or take a look at the American League, as the Astros host the Mariners and the defending champ Rangers do battle against Bobby Witt Jr. and the Kansas City Royals.

-To cap off the night, you can wager on Pirates-Athletics or the aforementioned Dodgers-Diamondbacks matchup.
-Both games have a scheduled first pitch of 9:40 PM ET.
+There will be MLB odds worth wagering on all weekend long.
+Don't miss out -- get started with these MLB betting promos now and claim up to $4,500+ in total bonus bets.

 Best MLB Betting Promo Codes, Sites & Offers